-Welcome.
-Here at College you will find a wide range of ages and backgrounds all studying together.
-Students at Calderdale College can gain a university-level qualification while studying locally.
-Being part of a small group of around 300 students, having industry-experienced tutors, and accessing high quality academic skills support are just some of the reasons that our students choose to study here.
+Here at College you are one of a wide range of students of different ages and backgrounds.
+You are part of a small group of around 300 students, getting teaching from industry-experienced tutors, and accessing high quality academic skills support, library support and teaching facilities.
 One of the brilliant things about studying alongside such a diversity of other people is the sharing of experience, expertise and knowledge that can enrich your education and help to prepare you to move forward in your career.

 In June, 2017, the College was awarded a Silver award for its Teaching Excellence in the Teaching Excellence Framework (TEF).
 This is a great achievement, as it underlines the high quality of HE teaching that happens at College.
-To put it into context, many established UK universities achieved a Silver rating and some even achieved a Bronze rating.
-Locally we are among several universities and colleges who were awarded Silver, while the Universities of Huddersfield and Leeds gained Gold, and Bradford and Leeds City Colleges only gained Bronze ratings.
+To put it into context, many long-established UK universities also achieved a Silver rating and some even achieved a Bronze.
+Locally, we are among several universities and colleges who were awarded Silver, while the Universities of Huddersfield and Leeds gained Gold, Bradford and Leeds City Colleges gained Bronze ratings.

-Calderdale College is the sole provider of higher education (HE) courses in Calderdale.
-We offer a range of qualifications at various levels to give students the flexibility to gain qualifications that suit their needs.
-Our partnerships with the Open University and Pearson are instrumental in giving us the flexibility to design programmes that give our graduates the skills and knowledge they need to become successful and enterprising contributors to the Calderdale and Leeds City Region economy.
+The University Centre is the sole provider of higher education (HE) courses in Calderdale.
+Your course is just one of a range of qualifications at various levels to give students the flexibility to gain qualifications that suit their needs.
+Our partnership with the Open University enables us to design degree programmes that give you the skills and knowledge you need to become successful and enterprising contributors to the Calderdale and Leeds City Region economy.
 And our partnership with the University of Huddersfield's School of Education enables us to provide excellent teacher training programmes that develop new teachers who continue the tradition of high quality teaching.

-You, our HE students, consistently feed back that you are very satisfied with your tutors and the quality of the supportive teaching and learning that you receive.
-Your tutor's enthusiasm and passion for their subject area and their exceptionally supportive approach to teaching are the key strengths of our higher education provision.
-We pride ourselves on the way that we teach, advise and support you to be successful on your course and this shows in the excellent achievement rates for 2016/17.
+You, our HE students, consistently feed back that you are very satisfied with your tutors and the high quality of the supportive teaching and learning that you receive.
+Your tutors' enthusiasm and passion for their subject areas and their exceptionally supportive approach to teaching are the key strengths of our higher education provision.
+We pride ourselves on the way that we teach, advise and support you to be successful on your course and this shows in the excellent achievement rates for 2018/19.

-This handbook is essential reading as it provides important information about what you can expect from College and what College will expect from you in return.
+This handbook is essential reading as it provides important information about what you can expect from the College and what the College will expect from you in return.
 Please familiarise yourself with its contents and, if you are unsure, feel free to ask questions of your tutor or any other member of HE staff about it.
 We will be happy to help you if we can.